James Fox: Spiritual life and break from acting

 After finishing work on Performance (released 1970, but shot in 1968), Fox suspended his acting career.
 The film, which starred Fox and Mick Jagger, was deemed so outrageous that critics at a preview screening walked out, with one film executive's wife reportedly throwing up in the cinema.

-In a 2008 interview, he said: "It was just part of my journey...I think my journey was to spend a while away from acting.
+In a 2008 interview, Fox said: "It was just part of my journey...I think my journey was to spend a while away from acting.
 And I never lost contact with it – watching movies, reading about it ... so I didn't feel I missed it."

-He became an evangelical Christian, working with the Navigators and devoting himself to the ministry.
+Fox became an evangelical Christian, working with the Navigators and devoting himself to the ministry.
 During this time, the only film in which Fox appeared was No Longer Alone (1976), the story of Joan Winmill Brown, a suicidal woman who was led to faith in Jesus Christ by Ruth Bell Graham.

 Return to acting

 After an absence from acting of several years, in 1981 Fox appeared on television in the Play for Today "Country" by Trevor Griffiths, a comedy drama set against the 1945 UK parliamentary elections.
 On film he starred in Stephen Poliakoff's Runners (1983), A Passage to India (1984), and Comrades (1986).
 He played Anthony Blunt in the BBC play by Alan Bennett, A Question of Attribution (1992).
 He also portrayed the character of Lord Holmes in Patriot Games (1992), as well as Colonel Ferguson in Farewell to the King (1989) and the Nazi-sympathising aristocrat Lord Darlington in The Remains of the Day (1993).

-He has since appeared in the 2000 film Sexy Beast, the 2001 adaptation of The Lost World as Prof. Leo Summerlee, Agatha Christie's Poirot – Death on the Nile (2004) as Colonel Race, and Charlie and the Chocolate Factory (2005), playing Mr. Salt, Veruca Salt's father.
-He appeared in the Doctor Who audio drama Shada, and in 2007, he guest-starred in the British television crime series Waking the Dead.
+Fox has since appeared in the 2000 film Sexy Beast, the 2001 adaptation of The Lost World as Prof. Leo Summerlee, Agatha Christie's Poirot – Death on the Nile (2004) as Colonel Race, and Charlie and the Chocolate Factory (2005) as Mr. Salt, Veruca Salt's father.
+He appeared in the Doctor Who audio drama Shada, and in 2007, Fox guest-starred in the British television crime series Waking the Dead.
 He also appeared opposite his son Laurence Fox in "Allegory of Love", an episode in the third series of Lewis.
 He was part of the cast of Sherlock Holmes (2009), as Sir Thomas, leading member of a freemason-like secret society.

-In 2010, he filmed Cleanskin, a terrorist thriller directed by Hadi Hajaig.
-In 2011 he played King George V in the film W.E., written and directed by Madonna.

-In 2013, he played a lead role alongside Natalie Dormer in the movie A Long Way from Home.
+In 2010, Fox filmed Cleanskin, a terrorist thriller directed by Hadi Hajaig.
+The following year, he played King George V in the film W.E., written and directed by Madonna.
+In 2013, Fox played a lead role alongside Natalie Dormer in the movie A Long Way from Home.

 Personal life

 Fox married Mary Elizabeth Piper in September 1973, with whom he has five children, including Laurence and Jack.
 Piper died at their home on 19 April 2020.

-Through his daughter Lydia, his son-in-law is actor Richard Ayoade.
+Through his daughter Lydia, Fox's son-in-law is actor Richard Ayoade.
 His former daughter-in-law is actress Billie Piper, who was married to his son Laurence from 2007 to 2016.